 Going vegan was a great experiment and I learned so much but issues raised were:

-- I got drunk far too quickly, my rule of three is now down to two – again this could be a benefit, one glass with food is okay, man, i suffer after the second!
+Again, this could be a benefit, one glass with food is okay, man, I suffer after the second!

 The results speak for themselves, over the month I: